-AC coupling capacitors at the input (PIN, NIN) and output (DATAOUTP, DATAOUTN) of the ADN2813 must be chosen such that the device works properly over the full range of data rates used in the application.
+AC coupling capacitors at the input (PIN, NIN) and output (DATAOUTP, DATAOUTN) of the ADN2804 can be optimized for the application.
 When choosing the capacitors, the time constant formed with the two 50 Ω resistors in the signal path must be considered.
 When a large number of consecutive identical digits (CIDs) are applied, the capacitor voltage can droop due to baseline wander (see Figure 26), causing pattern-dependent jitter (PDJ).